osscameroon/jobsika/frontend/README.md

 ## To launch the frontend

-To launch the frontend, create an .env file and point the frontend towards the back.
+To launch the frontend, create a `.env` file, copy the contents of `.env.example` and put in `.env`.
 Like this:
 `BASE_URL=https://api.jobsika.stage.osscameroon.com`

 ## Special Directories